Intended Audience: Researchers

 The NaPDI team strives to ensure that pharmacokinetic natural product-drug interaction (PK-NPDI) data satisfies the four foundational principles of good data management and stewardship — Findability, Accessibility, Interoperability, and Reusability (FAIR).

 - Findability: Each PK-NPDI dataset receives a globally unique and persistent (meta)data identifier.
 This identifier enables effective registration and indexing of PK-NPDI data for discoverability.

 - Accessibility: The NaPDI data repository uses an ontology (DIDEO) to provide clarity on the relationship between PK-NPDI metadata and the datasets described by that metadata.
 Documentation available through this portal explains how to deposit PK-NPDI data for easy open access retrieval.
-The data repository makes distinctions between in vitro, in vivo, and analytic data.
+The data repository makes distinctions among in vitro, in vivo, and chemical characterization data.

-- Interoperable: The NaPDI data repository uses ontologies for all PK-NPDI data elements and provides links to term definitions through its user interface.
-Each term definition will have a unique identifying code that researchers and computer programs will be able to use to query the repository.
+- Interoperable: The NaPDI data repository uses ontologies for all PK-NPDI data elements and provides links to term definitions through the user interface.
+Each definition will have a unique identifying code that researchers and computer programs can use to query the repository.

 - Reusability: Documentation available on this portal provides clarity about data quality assurance and provenance, data usage restrictions, and the algorithms and tools required for reusability.